Singularity of Nearcritical Percolation Exploration Paths: Proof of the Main Theorem

 In order to prove the proposed estimate, we can restrict ourselves to the following sub-event of $E_\e$.
 For a hexagon $x$ inside a deterministic rhombus of size $0.1\delta$ inside $d(t,\g_\e)$ (away from the boundary) and for $p\in[p^\mu,p^\la]$, let us consider the event that $x$ is pivotal for the existence of the desired crossing.
 In that case there are four arms of alternating colours from $x$ to the boundary of $d(t,\g_\e)$.
 Its probability is bounded from below by $C\,\al_4^\e(\delta)$ for some constant $C>0$, uniformly in $x$, $p$ and $\e\ll\delta$.
 This is a consequence of the separation lemmas, RSW and the uniform estimates for arm events, which are still valid in the nearcritical regime (cf.\ e.g.\ \cite{n7}).
 As the crossing event is increasing, the event that $x$ is pivotal and switched from yellow to blue at $p$ (i.e.\ $\hat{\om}_x=p$), can happen only for one hexagon $x$ and for one $p$.
 Therefore, the $\hat{P}$-probability that this occurs for some $x$ in the rhombus and for some $p\in[p^\mu,p^\la]$, which is clearly a sub-event of $E_\e$, is larger than

 Using

 we estimate

 the latter if $\delta$ is small enough, depending on $\beta$, $C''$ and the $o(1)$-term.
 Quasi-multi\-plica\-tivity yields the last but one line.
-The lemma follows. \end{proof} \begin{rem} Using the ratio limit theorem \cite[Proposition 4.7.]{gps10} (which states $\lim_{\e\to0}\al_4^\e(\delta)/\al_4^\e(1)=\delta^{-5/4}$) instead of quasi-multiplicativity, we could have concluded that -- on the hexagonal lattice --
+The lemma follows. \end{proof} \begin{rem} Using the ratio limit theorem \cite[Proposition 4.9.]{gps10} (stating $\al_4^\e(\delta)/ \al_4^\e(1)\to\delta^{-5/4}$) instead of quasi-multiplicativity, we could have concluded on the hexagonal lattice that

 for small enough $\delta$ and $\e\ll\delta$ on $G(t,\g_\e)$, for some constant $C>0$ independent of $\e$ and $\delta$. \end{rem} \begin{rem} Though the proof of Lemma~\ref{lem:evg-disc} is almost the same as the corresponding part of \cite{nw9}, it contains the main reason, why \cite[Proposition 6]{nw9} expands to Theorem~\ref{mainthm}: it is the quite trivial equation~(\ref{eq:pla-pmu}).
 This equation shows that the distance between two different nearcritical probabilities is -- up to constants -- the same as the distance between a nearcritical and the critical probability.
 In fact,